 Under the National Infrastructure Pipeline (NIP), capital expenditure of INR 9,069 crore (FY20-FY25) has been earmarked for developing sports infrastructure in the country.
-This includes close to 90 NIP’s and some of these projects and NIP include ( work in progress projects):
+This includes close to 90 NIP and some of these projects and NIP include (work-in-progress projects):

 - Manipur Sports University Project

 - Visakhapatnam Sports City Development Project

 - Amravati Sports City Development Project and more.

 The Board of Control for Cricket in India (BCCI)’s the brainchild and one of their most successful undertakings, the Indian Premier League for T-20 format of cricket is one of the most sought-after sporting leagues across India.
 Not only the league hones grassroots Indian talent, but also makes the state level, university to school level cricket a serious sporting activity that can lead the athletes to a stable career in cricket for a number of years.
 With of its kind offering to their sports frenzy nation, IPL’s format has led to multiple job opportunities developing across the nation.
 These include team managers, data analytics, coaches, trainers, facility and operations managers, sports journalists, sports marketers and much more.